-- 1. MONITORING: creation of a systematic and comprehensive monitoring system to regularly and consistently monitor the environment in which civil society organisations work in the national contexts - building on the Fundamental Rights Agency indicators about the shrinking civic space and of internal organisations' data - and in particular of breaches of CSOs and rights defenders' fundamental rights. - 2.
-PROVIDING SUPPORT SERVICES: to CSOs and their members under attack: legal, practical (medical, psychological, family, etc.) support.
+- 1. MONITORING: creation of a systematic and comprehensive monitoring system to regularly and consistently monitor the environment in which civil society organisations work in the national contexts - Aligning with existing indicators, e.g. the Fundamental Rights Agency indicators about the shrinking civic space and of internal organisations' data - and in particular of breaches of CSOs and rights defenders' fundamental rights. - 2.
+PROVIDING SUPPORT SERVICES: to CSOs and their members under attack: legal, practical (medical, psychological, family, etc.) support. - could aim to provide an overview of existing protection mechanisms at national level or create platforms or tools to centralise information for relevant support services.